 When measuring the tiles to cut we would suggest that you use three measuring points on each tile.

-If cutting the tiles with a knife make sure it has a sharp blade.
+If cutting the tiles with a standard woodworking panel saw make sure it has a sharp blade.
 It is better to make several light scoring cuts rather than one heavy cut.

 Consider creating a cardboard template from the boxes the tiles came in for any difficult shaped cuts.

-We used a Stanley knife and jigsaw for all our cuts in a test installation.
+We used a standard woodworking panel saw and jigsaw for all our cuts in a test installation.

 Start at the front of the garage again.
 Measure and cut the first row tile on the left.
 Allow for a 5mm expansion gap between tiles and wall.
 Then repeat this process on the right hand side tile on the first row, don't forget you may be able to use the off cut from the left hand side